-4.8.1.1.2.
+- 4.8.1.1.2.
+Extended Parking.
 No disabled vehicle will be parked or left unattended for more than eight (8) hours.
-Vehicles parked overnight in parking spaces and lots reserved for base residents or used by patrons and/or employees of any establishment on base are considered illegally parked unless the driver received permission from any of the following personnel as they apply to the respective parking location: 30th Civil Engineer Squadron, Housing Office (30 CES/CEH), base housing resident, Dorm Manager, Building Custodian, or the establishment's organizational leadership (i.e., Commander Sergeant). or First Privately owned boats. campers/shells, and recreation/utility/camping trailers will not be parked in any of the housing areas, dormitory areas, lodging areas, and parking lots nor will they be parked on streets longer than 72 hours.
-These vehicles may be parked in the secure parking lots collocated off 13th St and New Mexico Ave or the lot at Iceland Ave and Utah Ave by Building #11193.
-30th Force Support Squadron, Outdoor Recreation (30 FSS), located in Building #10260, controls all lots.
-Exceptions: Base Exchange (BX) vendors may park their trailers in the parking lot on the southwest side of Building #10400 adjacent to South Dakota Avenue or any other location SLD 30/CV approves.
+Vehicles parked overnight in parking spaces and lots reserved for base residents or used by patrons and/or employees of any establishment on base are considered illegally parked unless the driver received permission from any of the following personnel as they apply to the respective parking location: 30th Civil Engineer Squadron, Housing Office (30 CES/CEH), 30th Force Support Squadron, base housing resident, Dorm Manager, Building Custodian, or the establishment's organizational leadership (i.e., Commander or First Sergeant).
+Privately owned boats, campers/shells, and recreation/utility/camping trailers will not be parked in any of the housing areas, dormitory areas, lodging areas, and parking lots nor will they be parked on streets longer than 72 hours.
+These vehicles may be parked in the secure parking lots collocated off 13th St and New Mexico Ave, 10th St across from Honor Guard, or the lot at Iceland Ave and Utah Ave by Building #11193.
+30th Force Support Squadron, Outdoor Recreation (30 FSS), located in Building #10250, controls all lots.
+Exceptions: Base Exchange (BX) vendors may park their trailers in the parking lot on the southwest side of Building #10400 adjacent to South Dakota Avenue or any other location SLD 30/CD approves.
 An AAFES representative will issue a permit or placard to the vendor, who will display it on the vehicle while it is parked on base.
-Integrated campers/trucks, no larger than one ton, from which the shell cannot be removed and which are an individual's only form of transportation and do not have a parking spot, may be parked in the housing areas.

-Guests who are registered at billeting and staying in the Temporary Lodging Facility may park U-hauls, boats, campers/shells, and recreation/utility/camping vehicles and trailers at designated lodging parking lots if they are staying at lodging.
-The Vandenberg Lodging staff may issue a permit or placard to the guest, who will display it on the vehicle while it is parked on base.
+Integrated campers/trucks, no larger than one ton, from which the shell cannot be removed, and which are an individual's only form of transportation and do not have a parking spot, may be parked in the housing areas.
+Guests who are registered at billeting and staying in the Temporary Lodging Facility may park U-hauls, boats, campers/shells, and recreation/utility/camping vehicles and trailers at designated lodging parking lots.
+The Vandenberg Lodging staff may issue a permit or placard to the guest, who will display it on the vehicle while it is parked on base. - 4.8.1.1.3.

-4.8.1.1.3.
 "For Sale" vehicles must be parked in the Privately Owned Vehicle Resale Lot on South Dakota Ave adjacent to Outdoor Recreation.
-Outdoor Recreation located at Building 10260 issues permits.
-Exception: When used for daily commute and parked at the owner's work place or residence.
+Outdoor Recreation located at Building 10250 issues permits.
+Exception: When used for daily commute and parked at the owner's workplace or residence. - 4.8.1.1.4.

-4.8.1.1.4.
 Commercial buses will only park and operate from bus stops the Installation Commander designates.